friction2d/friction2d.github.io/download.md

 * Linux binaries support both X11 and Wayland
 * Linux binaries are VFX Platform CY2021+ compatible
 * The Nouveau graphics driver is not supported on Linux, use official drivers from NVIDIA

+### Known issues

+* **Unsigned Binaries:** The binaries are not signed with a digital certificate, which may cause security warnings or require additional steps to run the application for the first time on macOS and Windows.
+* **Antialiasing Artifacts:** Some GPUs may exhibit poor or missing antialiasing.
+To resolve this, navigate to the preferences and set Multi-Sample Anti-Aliasing (MSAA) to 16x.
+* **macOS Cache Issues:** Changes to animated items may not display or redraw correctly on macOS due to caching problems.
+To fix this, you can either clear the cache by pressing `Cmd`+`r` or disable the preview cache from the view menu.

+See more issues on [GitHub](https://github.com/friction2d/friction/issues).